 Crazy people 😁

 We need those who see through the illusions, who question the status quo, and who seek for better explanatory theories and new and improved ways of doing things.
-To poke and prod, and when needed drag humanity forward.
+To poke and prod, and when needed drag humanity forward, kicking and screaming if necessary.

 But we need them to ALWAYS remember that the map is not the territory, that there is no settled science, and that what may work for some likely won’t work for all.